Fabinho (footballer, born 1999)

-Fabio Augusto Luciano da Silva (born 18 November 1999), commonly known as Fabinho, is a Brazilian footballer who plays as a forward for América Mineiro.
+Fabio Augusto Luciano da Silva (born 18 November 1999), commonly known as Fabinho, is a Brazilian footballer who plays as a forward for Coritiba.

 Career

 São Paulo

 Fabinho made his league debut for São Paulo B against Desportivo Brasil on 30 August 2017.

 Fabinho made his league debut for São Paulo against Internacional on 7 September 2019.

 Athletico Paranaense

 Fabinho made his league debut for Athletico Paranaense against Red Bull Bragantino on 3 September 2020.
 He scored his first goal for the club against Coritiba on 12 September 2020, scoring in the 12th minute.

 Chapecoense

 Fabinho scored on his debut for Chapecoense against Concórdia on 25 February 2021, scoring in the 86th minute.

 Vitória

 Fabinho made his league debut for Vitória against Goiás Esporte Clube on 2 October 2021.

 Mirassol

 Fabinho made his league debut for Mirassol against RB Bragantino on 27 January 2022.
 He scored his first goal for the club in the Copa do Brasil against Grêmio on 2 March 2022, scoring in the 53rd minute.